George Murdock

 George Peter ("Pete") Murdock (May 11, 1897 – March 29, 1985), also known as G. P. Murdock, was an American anthropologist who was professor at Yale University and University of Pittsburgh.
 He is remembered for his empirical approach to ethnological studies and his study of family and kinship structures across differing cultures.

 His 1967 Ethnographic Atlas dataset on more than 1,200 pre-industrial societies is influential and frequently used in social science research.
+He also created the Standard Cross-Cultural Sample with Douglas R. White.

+He is also known for his work as an FBI informant on his fellow anthropologists during McCarthyism.

 Early life

 Born in Meriden, Connecticut, to a family that had farmed there for five generations, Murdock spent many childhood hours working on the family farm and acquired a wide knowledge of traditional, non-mechanized, farming methods.
 He graduated from Phillips Academy, Andover, in 1915 and earned a BA in American History at Yale University.
 He then attended Harvard Law School, but quit in his second year and took a long trip around the world.
 This trip, combined with his interest in traditional material culture, and perhaps a bit of inspiration from the popular Yale teacher A.G.
 Keller, prompted Murdock to study anthropology at Yale.
 Yale's anthropology program still maintained something of the evolutionary tradition of William Graham Sumner, a quite different emphasis from the historical particularism promulgated by Franz Boas at Columbia.
 In 1925, he received his doctorate and continued at Yale as a faculty member and chair of the anthropology department.

 Even in his earliest writings, Murdock's distinctive approach is apparent.
 He advocates an empirical approach to anthropology, through the compilation of data from independent cultures, and then testing hypotheses by subjecting the data to the appropriate statistical tests.
 He also sees himself as a social scientist rather than more narrowly as an anthropologist, and is in constant dialogue with researchers in other disciplines.
 At Yale, he assembled a team of colleagues and employees in an effort to create a cross-cultural data set.

 Believing that a cross-cultural approach would help the U.S. war effort during World War II, Murdock and a few colleagues enlisted in the Navy and wrote handbooks on the cultures of Micronesia, working out of an office at Columbia University.
 After completing the handbooks, Murdock and his fellow officers were sent to the Pacific as military government officials, serving for nearly a year in the administration of occupied Okinawa.
 While his pre-war fieldwork had been among the Haida and other indigenous peoples of the Northwest North American coast, Murdock's interests were now focused on Micronesia, and he conducted fieldwork there episodically until the 1960s.